Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 And most importantly remove any sand dust using a shop vac or a tack cloth.
 You don’t want any dust particles in your primer.

-It’s worth to tape the edges as it’ll prevent seepage and leaks, especially when you don’t have much experience yet.
+It’s worth taping the edges as it’ll prevent seepage and leaks, especially when you don’t have much experience yet.

 To make sure that the prep was done properly.
 And to avoid any surprises further down the road.
 You can test if the primer adhered to a surface well, before priming.